Language-Technology-Assessment/main-database/readme.md

     🟥 Code documentation not available.

-    🟧 Some components of the project features code documentation.
+    🟧 Some components of the system features code documentation, but not every step of base and/or end model training and tuning  is documented (irrespective of whether these components are shared).

-    🟩 All components of the project features a comprehensive code documentation.
+    🟩 All components of the system features a comprehensive code documentation.

 **Architecture**